wp-statistics/wp-statistics/readme.txt

 This is caused by a race condition in the code, it's safe to ignore (it shouldn't be labeled as an error really, but that is part of WordPress that we can't control).

 It happens when a new day starts and two visitors hit the site at nearly the same time for the first visit of the day.
 Both try and create a new row in the table to track the days visits, but only one of them success and the other throws this warning.

 = PHP 7 Support =

 WP Statistics is PHP 7 compliant, however some versions of PHP 7 have bugs that can cause issues.
-One know issue is with PHP 7.0.4 causing memory exhaustion errors newer versions of PHP 7 do not have this issue.
+One know issue is with PHP 7.0.4 causing memory exhaustion errors, newer versions of PHP 7 do not have this issue.

 At this time (August 2016) WP Statistics seems to run fine with PHP 7.0.10, however you may experience issues that we haven't found yet.
 If you do, feel free to report it after you've confirmed it is not a problem with PHP.

+= IPv6 Support =

+WP Statistics supports IPv6 as of version 11.0, however PHP must be compiled with IPv6 support enabled, otherwise you may see warnings when a visitor from an IPv6 address hits your site.

+You can check if IPv6 support is enabled in PHP by visiting the "Optimization->Resources/Information->Version Info->PHP IPv6 Enabled" section.

+If IPv6 is not enabled, you may see an warning like:

+	Warning: inet_pton() [function.inet-pton]: Unrecognized address 2003:0006:1507:5d71:6114:d8bd:80c2:1090

 == Screenshots ==
 1. View stats page.
 2. View latest search words.